RayPlante/astropy-pllim/docs/vo/conesearch/client.rst

 Database Manipulation
 ---------------------

-User can manipulate VO database using `~astropy.vo.client.vos_catalog.VOSDatabase`, which is basically a nested dictionary with added functionalities.
+You can manipulate VO database using `~astropy.vo.client.vos_catalog.VOSDatabase`, which is basically a nested dictionary with added functionalities.